Deborah Skovron, CircleTalk™ Director and Creative Director

-CircleTalk Advisory Board
+CircleTalk™ Advisory Board

-The CircleTalk Advisory Board believes that everyone needs and should have opportunities for deep and meaningful human connections and embraces the importance of the social and emotional well-being of elders.
+The CircleTalk™ Advisory Board believes that everyone needs and should have opportunities for deep and meaningful human connections and embraces the importance of the social entrepreneurial models that support the emotional well-being of older adults.

 Ruth Hendersen, tax consultant and board member of Social Venture Partners, Boulder County.
 Ruth believes strongly in community, conversation, and caring.

 Mark Wilding, Executive Director of PassageWorks Institute, a non-profit that supports K-12 educators and families to create inclusive and transformative learning communities that empower young people to realize their unique potential.
 He is the co-author of The 5 Dimensions of Engaged Teaching, a book for K-12 teachers.
 Mark is currently a member of the Naropa University’s Board of Trustees, and a member of the National Advisory Board of Education Reimagined.

 Alaine Lerner, principal at A.J.
 Lerner Market Research.
 With more than 25 years of market research experience as a consultant/research manager, Alaine designs and implements research studies to support new product development and other important business outcomes, inspiring creative, intuitive, and actionable strategies.